RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 twitter the minute I got it to work.

 [^1]: despite what the repo suggests, VS2019 is apparently not supported, due to TF1.4's reliance on CUDA 10.1 ... oh the joy of sorting through outdated dependencies.

 [^2]: Windows only.
 Mac users can probably do a similar trick using Syphon.
 Not sure what would work in Linux, let me know if you have pointers.

+[^3]: (edit Mar '21) The official PyTorch version of StyleGan-ADA has been released, and it appears to be superior on all accounts.
+I may do an update post in the future, but for now get started with [@dvschultz's repo](https://github.com/dvschultz/stylegan2-ada-pytorch) ([video](https://www.youtube.com/watch?v=14JBICMUGfA))